FAQ: Low-carb & keto

 I’m getting XYZ side effect – should I be concerned?

 There are a few side effects that are quite common during the first few weeks when your body adapts to a low-carb diet.
 These are usually temporary, and nothing to worry about (even if they can be unpleasant).
 These include:

-- Induction flu
+- Induction or keto flu

 - Leg cramps

 However, if you use blood pressure medications and you feel dizzy, it might be because low-carb diets can reduce blood pressure and you may thus need to lower your medication.

 If you want to learn more about how to treat these specific side effects and other less common ones, use this guide: